Gather Around Beer

 At the risk of being too romantic, imagine a small, rustic farmhouse brewery (in the inner city).
 The beers are generally going to be every day drinking beers, not super-complex-monster-bombs.
 There are plenty of breweries covering that arena.

 In June of 2009 I decided to go on walk about through the bureaucratic wild.
-I assumed my application would be thrown in the laughable pile because I proposed to locate the brewery in my garage.
+I assumed my application for a brewery in the garage would be thrown in the laughable.
 To my surprise my application gained some traction.
 It was about this time that I devised the first draft of the plan.
 When it started to look like I might be approved by the OLCC (Oregon Liquor Control Commission), I decided it was time to move on to phase two of the challenge-the TTB.
 To be sure, the TTB review is the real challenge.
 Fast forward to June of 2010, I received TTB approval.
 Let the real story begin…

 The system that started it all, produced just shy of 1.5BBL’s.
 Beetje!
 It’s a mish-mash of pieces, some new, some old.
 There is no automation built into the process and my back always seemed to ache a bit after a brew session.
 This system is still in use at the new brewery as a pilot system and for small one-off batches.

 I can promise some level of variability.
 This is going to be a small, relatively low-tech operation which lays a solid foundation for variability-I intend to embrace the variability.
 I realize on the surface this sounds like a negative quality, but I’ll liken it to the variability you might see from one vintage to another in wine.
 Modern breweries have an incredible amount of control over every step of the process, which results in a beer that is nearly identical each and every time.
 While I can appreciate that, I simply do not have the financial means to set up a brewery with that level of sophistication.